xen-project/xen/SUPPORT.md

 NB that while the PV SCSI frontend is in Linux and tested regularly, there is currently no xl support.

+Linux frontend currently trusts the backend;
+bugs in the frontend which allow backend to cause mischief will not be considered security vulnerabilities.

 ### PV TPM (frontend)